 - Contact details of your host in Ireland or your sponsor

-If you are denied of the visa, you may appeal the decision within 2 months.
+If you are denied the visa, you may appeal the decision within 2 months.
 More so, when you get to Ireland, book an appointment with the Irish Naturalisation and Immigration Service office.
-You will be required to pay the sum of €300 in order to be issued a resident permit.
+You will be required to pay the sum of €300 to be issued a resident permit.